survivejs/webpack-book/manuscript/extending/01_loaders.md

   const query = loaderUtils.parseQuery(this.query);

   // Check against a custom parameter and apply custom logic
   // related to it.
-In this case we execute against the parameter
+In this case, we execute against the parameter
   // itself and tweak `input` based on the result. if(query.exec) {
     // `this.resource` refers to the resource we are trying to load